 Whale shark at Mafia Island, Tanzania, with The Whale Safari and Marine Megafauna Foundation.

-Just as an aside, I also really like using the Panasonic fisheye for wildlife if the subjects are amenable:
+Just as an aside, I really like using fisheye lenses for wildlife if the subjects are amenable:

 Marine iguanas at Isabela Island, Galapagos.